codinasion-archive/codinasion-programme/CONTRIBUTING.md

 Click **Edit in GitHub** at the top of any Codinasion webpage to make small changes such as a typo, sentence fix, or a broken link.
 This takes you to the `.md` file where you can make your changes and [create a pull request](#pull-request) for a review.

-> In many cases, you will be redirected to `index.md` which is linked to corresponding `README.md`.
-In that case, consider updating the corresponding `README.md` not `index.md`.
-Thanks :)

 #### Make changes locally

 1. [Install Git LFS](https://docs.github.com/en/github/managing-large-files/versioning-large-files/installing-git-large-file-storage).